Ech01ng/Networking/OSIm.md

 ### Flow Control:

 When a device (like a server) is transmitting data to another device (like a phone) it allows to send a signal to regulate the traffic.
 If the server can transfer data at 100mbp/s but the phone can only recieve 20mbp/s, the phone will send a signal to decrease the transfer rate to minimize lost data, likewise if it needs to increase transfer rate to maintain device efficiency.

+### Protocols:

+- Connection-oriented Teansmission -> Transmission Control Protocol (TCP)
+- Connectionless Transmission -> User Datagram Protocol (UDP)

+UDP is slower than TCP as there is no feedback, but due to that lost data can only be trnasmitted in TCP Hence UDP is used for things that we don't require the full picture like: Streaming, Music, Games, VoiP, DNS.
+While TCP is used for when all the information is needed like: WWW, Emails, File Transfer Protocol (FTP).

 Learning till Here for exam ^